Colonel DeBeers: American Wrestling Association (1985–1991)

 Wiskoski was best known as Colonel DeBeers in the American Wrestling Association (AWA) from 1985 until the organization stopped promoting in late 1990.
-His interviews and persona were based on a pro-Apartheid mentality and he played on the fragile race relations and political climate of South Africa at the time.
+His interviews and persona were based on a pro-Apartheid, white supremacist veteran of the Bush War, and he played on the fragile race relations and political climate of South Africa at the time.
 He was billed as being from Cape Town, South Africa, though he bore no accent whatsoever.
 It was never directly mentioned, but his name was meant to link his status and wealth to the South Africa-based diamond mining and trading corporation, the DeBeers Group.
 DeBeers also wrestled in Herb Abrams' Universal Wrestling Federation and various promotions across the West Coast.

 During his stint in the AWA he feuded with "Big" Scott Hall and "Superfly" Jimmy Snuka in 1986, Sgt.
 Slaughter in 1988, briefly with Derrick Dukes in 1989, and jobber Jake Milliman throughout 1990.
 DeBeers feud with Snuka was notorious in that, even in an industry known for characters based on racial stereotypes, DeBeers's overt racism was still shocking.
 DeBeers essentially refused to wrestle Snuka because he was not white.
 After a series of standoffs between the two, the feud was magnified after an injury angle where DeBeers interfered in a match with Snuka, throwing him off the top rope to the floor and delivering several piledrivers on the floor, resulting in a bloody and battered Snuka being wheeled off on a stretcher.
 This led to a series of high-profile matches with Snuka.

 DeBeers and Milliman competed in, quite possibly, one of the most infamous matches in the history of wrestling while in the AWA.
 In the company's dying months, the AWA created the Team Challenge Series (TCS) to try to attract more viewers.
 One of the matches in the TCS pitted DeBeers and Milliman in the Great American Turkey Hunt, a match where the object was to be the first to pull an uncooked turkey off of a pole tied to one corner of the ring.
 DeBeers was the first to grab the turkey, although the referee had been knocked out.
 Milliman pulled a fast one and stole the turkey from DeBeers just before the referee got back up, and was awarded the victory.
 Also in the AWA in 1988, DeBeers was briefly managed by Diamond Dallas Page, the leader of the Diamond Exchange stable, and his Diamond Dolls.
 During that short time, he would try to force his opponent to leave on a stretcher.